algorandfoundation/xGov/Proposals/xgov-84.md

 - Running Nodes
 - And so much more!

-## Roadmap
+## Present Proposal
-The sections below outline the details supporting the funding request which includes deliverables, timelines and amounts requested.

 This application is for a single milestone which will be completed in its entirety by Q2 of 2024.
 We believe that these components are essential for the ecosystem and this funding will provide Vestige with the necessary capital to achieve this milestone.

 # Aggregation and Smart-Router Improvements (100,000A)